-The focus of the curricular is on core academic learning.
-All curricula at Westside Academy are currently aligned with Ohio Learning Standards including Mathematics, English Language Arts, Social Studies and Science.
+All curricula at International Academy of Columbus are currently aligned with Ohio Learning Standards including Mathematics, English Language Arts, Social Studies and Science.

-Math, Language Arts, Science and Social Studies programs are purchased and regularly updated for the implementation of Ohio Learning Standards
+Math, Language Arts, Science and Social Studies programs are purchased and regularly updated for the implementation of Common Core standards.

-Westside Academy is one-to-one school: Every student has a Chromebook and technology plays a big role in the education of the students.
+The International Academy is one-to-one school: Every student has a Chromebook and technology plays a big role in the education of the students.

 Teachers are responsible for yearly planning, or curriculum mapping, their materials/standards.
-The administration reviews yearly plans and lesson plans to ensure completion.
+Administration reviews regularly yearly plans and lesson plans to ensure completion.

-Students are supported with differentiated lessons, work, expectations based on level, and language or special education needs.
+Students are supported with differentiated lessons, work, and expectations based on level, language needs or special education needs.

 The lead teachers represent all grade levels in the school, with experience at each level.
 Educational programs review begins with classroom teachers expressing need.
 Lead teachers work to find programs to support the curriculum that will meet the needs of the classroom teacher in serving students.
-A proposal is drawn up and given to the administration.
+A proposal is drawn up and given to the administrator.

 Data is reviewed for student growth to determine if curriculum is successfully implemented and effective for students.
 If there is not enough growth, the curriculum is revisited to make sure that it was implemented appropriately by the teacher.
-We look at State of Ohio AIR scores, STAR 360 results, and diagnostic results.
+We look at AIR scores, STAR 360 results, and diagnostic results.

-5. Description of Classroom Based and Non-classroom-Based Learning Opportunities.
+Description of Classroom Based and Non-classroom-Based Learning Opportunities.
 Please provide a summary of the learning opportunities that will be offered to students (both classroom and non-classroom-based opportunities) that are in compliance with criteria for student participation established by the Ohio Department of Education under (H)(2) of Section 3314.08 of the Ohio Revised Code.